 BfE Network is happy to announce three exciting updates.
 Firstly, we have started international chapters in London, Singapore, New York and Shanghai.
 We hope to form communities of professionals and students passionate about making a difference in the world through their career in their local city.
 Secondly, we have developed an exclusive membership portal on our website, that will allow our mentors and alumni startups to connect with each other.
 Thirdly, we are developing a BfE Academy, which will provide our alumni startups with exclusive resources that enable them to be successful.

 We would like to specially thank our mentors for their contributions: Chris (Migo, Kenya), Zeno (Givo, HK), Alissa (Project Production Solaire, Togo), Daniel (SunLight Energy Ventures, Nigeria), Dan (Paygo Ventures, Ivory Coast), Yujie (Nafa Naana, Burkina Faso), Anthony (Guavay, Tanzania), Martha (Arusha Women Entrepreneur, Tanzania), Katrin Engelmann (Hutano Technologies, Zimbabwe), Katrin Scholz- Barth (MCA Technologies, Tanzania), William (Iscom, Kenya), Grant (Iftlin, Somalia), Peter (Electrocook, Kenya), Fitz (Givo, HK).

-Click HERE for the link to pdf version of the newsletter.
+Click HERE for the link to the pdf version of the newsletter.